 Click Reconnect to the right of the channel you need to reconnect.

 You'll be prompted to enter your login details and after that, you should be all set.
-For Facebook groups, you must be logged into the Facebook profile that originally connected the group and you must be an Admin.
+For Facebook groups, you must be logged into the Facebook profile that originally connected the group and your personal Facebook profile must be an admin on the group.

 If you have any failed posts in your queue, you can now go ahead and retry them.
 Clicking Re-add to Queue will add your post to the next available time slot according to your posting schedule.
 Clicking Retry Now will publish your post immediately.